joburtab/abjab12/README.md

 <h4>💼 Objective</h4>

-To secure an internship at your company and gain valuable professional experience in the field of iOS development.
+To secure an internship  or work at your company and gain valuable professional experience in the field of software  development.

 <h2>💻 Skills</h2>